ibm-cloud-docs/SecureGateway/securegateway_destination.md

 1.2.3.4 | | Only IP 1.2.3.4 from any port will be allowed.
 | 5000 | Any IP from port 5000 will be allowed.

 Specific rules can also be associated with an application.
-For more information on creating associated rules, see [how to create iptable rules for your app](./iptables.html).
+For more information on creating associated rules, see [how to create iptables rules for your app](./iptables.html).

 ## Configuring Proxy Options
 If your on-premises destination is located behind a SOCKS proxy, you can configure the proxy settings for your destination in the Proxy Options panel.